bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 ## Complexity limits

 The GraphQL Storefront API uses an algorithm to calculate a complexity score for queries made against the API.
-The API returns the query complexity as an integer in the HTTP response header `x-bc-graphql-complexity` when you send a valid GraphQL request.
+When you send a valid GraphQL request, the API returns the query complexity as an integer using the HTTP response header `x-bc-graphql-complexity` .

 If a query's complexity score exceeds the complexity limit, you will receive an error response similar to the following: